Monday, September 26, 2016

 With the proliferation of review channels and with everybody considering themselves to be an expert reviewer, it could consume too much of your time to swat at every fly.
 Better to respond selectively.

 Those, then, are the negative reviews you want to select for your priority replies.
-Explain your perspective on the complaint or criticism and, if you’re making changes, specify what they are.
+Explain your perspective on the complaint or criticism and, if you’re making changes because of the review, specify what they are.

-Not responding to every negative review is challenging.
-The conscientious retailer can come to take praise for granted.
+Passing over responding to every negative review is challenging.
+The conscientious retailer expects praise.
 This gives the criticism an unbalanced importance.
 We learn of a few criticisms and think this represents the views of a large number of people.

 To restrain yourself from overreacting to negative online reviews, realize that even the most biting critique of your retail business could bring profitable attention.
 Research supports this argument, with the condition that you openly welcome shoppers asking you about any of the points in the review.